sjhoeksma/restoff/README.md

 * A 404 (not found) is "ignored" and the resource is still removed from the local repository.
 * If delete(uri) is called on a non-existent repository, an empty repository is created.
-* TODO: When offline, delete will occur in the local repository and synchronize when the client/server is back online.

 Example usage: